chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
+  text: "Dear Nicholas, We feel so fortunate to have spent yesterday with your extremely
+    knowledgeable driver Michael!
+What an appreciation he imparted to is for this beautiful island—its history, culture, and people.
+We will recommend \"Rhodes Private Tours\" to every Rhodes-bound person we know!. <br> Warm regards, Patti
+    \ (Sept 5th) PLodato@hotmail.com\n\nHi Nicholas, We had the most fabulous day on our tour.
+I promise to write a raving review!!. <br> \nBest regards  Denise (Sept 1st)  deeguarino@gmail.com\n\nDear Nicholas, We had such a wonderful day and Dominic was a joy to have as our driver and guide.
+Your island is so beautiful.
+    It was a privilege to see it.
+We will certainly let our friends and family know about this amazing island and hope to return to have Dominic as our driver again!
+    <br> \nWarmest regards and many thanks,  \nLisa.   lisa107107@gmail.com\n\n\nDear
-  text: "Dear Nicholas,  Thank you for the service.
+    Nicholas,  Thank you for the service.
 We loved Stergos, it was wonderful.
 He gave us a lot of insights regarding the island history.
 And big plus he was so patient with the kids.
 At the end they were sad to leave him.
-It‘s definitely something we would do again or recommend. <br> Ciao, till next time Christelle (30th Aug)  chrisn20@hotmail.com\n\nNicholas, Overall, our family had a great time in Greece.
+It‘s definitely something we would do again or recommend. <br> Ciao, till next time Christelle (30th Aug)
+    \ chrisn20@hotmail.com\n\nNicholas, Overall, our family had a great time in Greece.
     You and Andrew were an important part of that success.
 If we find ourselves back in the region, we will not hesitate to call upon your company and gladly refer our friends traveling to Rhodes to you.
-Once again, thank-you very, very much.<br> Best wishes and good fortune.  \nJeffrey (Aug 28th)  Jeffrey_Ranney@msn.com\n\nExcellent team, booked via the website and enjoyed the whole Rhodes experience with these guys.
+Once again, thank-you very, very much.<br>
+    Best wishes and good fortune.  \nJeffrey (Aug 28th)  Jeffrey_Ranney@msn.com\n\nExcellent team, booked via the website and enjoyed the whole Rhodes experience with these guys.
 Thank you to Nicholas and Michael who we had the pleasure of talking too.
     Would highly recommend these guys if you want a reliable private tour of Rhodes.